saw-code/codewars/README.md

-Here will be tasks from codewars
+There will be tasks from Codewars here.